brandonhorst/app.lacona/faq.md

 While Lacona 2 has many improvements over Lacona 1, there are a few features that haven't yet made the jump.
 If this is breaking your workflow, you can download Lacona 1 [here](https://download.lacona.io/packages/latest/Lacona.zip).
 Note that Lacona 1 is no longer being developed or supported, and it may break at any time!

-If you [let me know](mailto:brandonhorst@lacona.app?subject=Lacona%202%20is%20missing%20a%20feature) which necessary feature you are missing, I can send you a free Lacona 1 license.
+If you were using Lacona 1 via Setapp, [let me know](mailto:brandonhorst@lacona.app?subject=Lacona%202%20is%20missing%20a%20feature) which necessary feature you are missing, I can send you a free Lacona 1 license.